Monkstown,

 https://landedestates.ie/estate/3095

-https://www.limerickcity.ie/media/O'Regan, Hall.pdf (advert for Protestant Maid for Thorncliffe, 1869 I think.
-The contact for the advert was M.C., Thorncliffe).
+https://www.limerickcity.ie/media/O'Regan, Hall.pdf (Newspaper Advert for Protestant Maid for Thorncliffe, 1869.
+Advertised contact was simply M.C., Thorncliffe).